konsumer/pntr_shell/README.md

 If you need to do something more advanced with audio, the entire [raudio](https://github.com/raysan5/raudio) API is available.

-I also include [cvector](https://github.com/eteran/c-vector), because it's so useful.
+I also include [cvector](https://github.com/eteran/c-vector), because it's so useful, and I track loaded audio-files with it.

 ## usage